stuxvii/nsotaskmanager/README.md

 ## HOW TO RUN
 clone the repo
-run ``love .`` in a terminal inside the cloned folder it SHOULD work as long as your working directory is indeed the cloned folder im sorry that it's like this it's just an amateur love (no pun intended) project
+run ``love .`` in a terminal inside the cloned folder it SHOULD work as long as your working directory is indeed the cloned folder (if you dont do it that way then you will just get a "attempt to compare number with nil" error cuz it cant run the cpp programs and get stats) im sorry that it's like this it's just an amateur love (no pun intended) project
 ## KNOWN BUGS
 * lag